-External Training: SC Housing enrolls employees in a variety of external leadership development training classes and programs that are administered by the SC Human Resources Division including the Certified Public Manager, Associate Public Manager and Public Professional Development Certification programs.
-In addition to training, employees are given opportunities to take the lead in various SC Housing projects and initiatives, as well as with external stakeholders and partners throughout the state and on a national level within the affordable housing industry.
+SC State Housing enrolls management level employees in a variety of leadership training opportunities each year.
+Employees attend leadership training offered by the SC Human Resources Division (formerly the state Office of Human Resources) including the Certified Public Manager and Associate Public Manager Certification programs.
+In addition to training, employees are given opportunities to take the lead in various SC State Housing projects and initiatives, as well as with external stakeholders and partners throughout the state and on a national level within the affordable housing industry.

-• Development of organizational knowledge
+Development of organizational knowledge

-Management level employees are regularly exposed to opportunities which expand their knowledge of SC Housing and the affordable housing industry.
-The Executive Director holds monthly management meetings for senior staff.
-Board meetings are always followed by a general meeting of all SC Housing staff during which the proceedings and actions of the board are explained and discussed.
-An annual planning session retreat is also held for senior staff members during which strategic initiatives, problem solving and collaborative sharing occurs.
-In addition, staff members participate on cross-functional teams including SC Housing's Employee Satisfaction Committee, Imaging Implementation, New Initiatives Development teams and cross-divisional initiatives.
+Management level employees are regularly exposed to opportunities which expand their knowledge of SC State Housing and the affordable housing industry.
+The Executive Director holds monthly management meetings for senior and executive staff.
+Board meetings are always followed by a general meeting of all SC State Housing staff during which the proceedings and actions of the board are explained and discussed.
+An annual planning session retreat is also held for senior and executive staff members during which strategic initiatives, problem solving and collaborative sharing occurs.
+In addition, staff members participate on cross-functional teams including SC State Housing's Employee Satisfaction Committee, Imaging Implementation, New Initiatives Development teams and cross-divisional initiatives.